mhavey/marklogic/uml2es/tutorials/dmui.md

 Copy into dmHub/data/papyrus the UML2ES profile [../umlProfile/eclipse/MLProfileProject](../umlProfile/eclipse/MLProfileProject).
 You did it right if you can see the file dmHub/data/papyrus/MLProfileProject/MLProfile.profile.uml.
 If you don't see the file in exactly that location, remove what you copied and try again at the correct level.

-When you are done, you should have the following folder structure:
+When you are done, you should have the following folder structure: ...
+TODO - update; add service folder, remove hack

 ![Step 1 - folder structure](images/dmui_setup1.png)